angular/angular/src/google-maps/map-directions-renderer/README.md

 }
 ```

-The most common usecase for the component and class would be to use the `MapDirectionsService` to request a route between two points on the map, and then render them on the map using the `MapDirectionsRenderer`.
+The most common use-case for the component and class would be to use the `MapDirectionsService` to request a route between two points on the map, and then render them on the map using the `MapDirectionsRenderer`.

 ## Loading the Library